You may also like:

 The e-commerce boom and constantly growing customer expectations have once again proved the importance of the right mindset in business.
 Focusing primarily on product sales is no longer an option.
 What actually does the trick in today’s business environment is putting customers first and sincerely caring about meeting their needs.

-8 out of 10 shoppers who undergo poor customer service more than once tend to switch to a competitor.
+Eight out of ten shoppers who undergo poor customer service more than once tend to switch to a competitor.
 This figure makes it clear that the effort brands put into their customer satisfaction is what makes a company stand out from the crowd, making customer focus more important than ever before.

 It means that if you were once allowed to fail, now those errors might not be so well received and even cause your business some serious damage in the future.
 Hence in this article, we will take a deeper look at the customer focus definition and go through some tips that can help you stay on top of the current customer-focused service trends.